Eduardo Antonio: Personal life

 He has a son with the same name, Eduardo Antonio Jiménez Barrera.
 He considers Juan Gabriel his artist to follow, paying tributes on his albums to some popular songs by "el Divo de Juárez".

 Eduardo always generating comments based on his sexual orientation.
 He had a relationship with Niurka Marcos, it is even speculated that there was a wedding, in a relationship that would culminate in 2011.

 In 2018, he began a relationship with the Cuban Arahis Retureta.
 After the breakup, he started a new relationship.
 7 months after having proposed to a Colombian woman named Patricia, in June 2020 he resumed the sentimental relationship that he had had with Arahis.

 At the end of 2020, he would openly declare himself homosexual, and would make his relationship with Roy García, a Cuban businessman, official, assuming a nuptial commitment in 2021.

+They would get married on Valentine's Day 2023.
+Niurka Marcos would congratulate him through a video.